me-manu/gammaALPs/README.rst

 License
 -------
-ebltable is distributed under the modified BSD License.
+gammaALPs is distributed under the modified BSD License.